 A number of E-commerce sites display notifications specifically designed to provide Social Proof where the Purchase Decision occurs.
-We have surveyed the best Social Proof apps for Shopify and the best apps for improving eCommerce conversion rates.
+The eCommerce platform Shopify, for example, offers a library of apps for improving eCommerce conversion rates.
 Some of the most popular solutions use notifications to communicate Social Proof.

 We are more likely to copy the behaviour of those who are similar to us.
 The characteristics that affect us most significantly are age and gender.

 In 1984, the behavioural specialist David Murray conducted a study on the best way to stop adolescents from smoking.
 He compared four persuasive strategies and their effects on adolescent behaviour.
 The study found that the teenage subjects responded far more readily to advice and information from their same-age peers.

 …what does this have to do with marketing?

 Appealing to our social instincts is no secret to marketers.
 Just take a look at the following advertisement: